filecoin-project/fevm-hardhat-kit/README.md

 * Filecoin Mock APIs: Contracts that mock the Filecoin APIs.

 Type in the following command in the terminal to deploy all contracts:

  ```
 yarn hardhat deploy
 ```

-This will compile all the contracts in the contracts folder and deploy them to the Wallaby test network automatically!
+This will compile all the contracts in the contracts folder and deploy them to the Hyperspace test network automatically!

 Keep note of the deployed contract addresses for the next step.